HEMT-based 1K front-end electronics for the heat and ionization Ge CryoCube of the future RICOCHET CE$\nu$NS experiment: HEMTs performance and reproducibility at 4K and 1K

+Commercially available HEMTs are aimed for GHz and 50 $\Omega$ matching circuits applications and suffer from high noise current and large low-frequency noise voltage \cite{NoiseInHEMT}.
+The HEMTs developed by the CNRS/C2N laboratory are specially designed with optimizations of the hetero-structure growth with a relatively large spacer layer and the gate formation with a relatively large gate length in order to reduce their low-frequency current and voltage noise under cryogenic conditions.

-The CNRS/C2N laboratory is developing HEMTs of various geometries, with input capacitance C$_{gs}$ varying from 2 pF to 230 pF.
+HEMTs of various geometries have been developed , with input capacitance C$_{gs}$ varying from 2 pF to 230 pF.
 I$_{ds}$ vs V$_{ds}$ characteristics for various V$_{gs}$ have been first measured at both 4 K and 1 K up to a saturation current of $\sim$1 mA and from this data we have extracted the transconductance $g_{m} = \delta I_{ds}/\delta V_{gs}$ and the output conductance $g_{d} = \delta I_{ds}/\delta V_{ds}$.
 The voltage gain A$_{V}$ is measured in a standard common source amplifier configuration with a 1 k$\Omega$ load resistance on the drain \cite{HEMT_LTD18}.
 Typical results are given in Fig.~\ref{IdeV} for a C$_{gs}$ = 100 pF device.
 The 1 K and 4 K characteristics are similar.
 The saturation decreases from 1 mA to 0.1 mA by varying V$_{gs}$ from -75 mV to -115 mV.
 The I$_{ds}$ vs V$_{ds}$ characteristics are shifted by only 1mV.
 The extracted g$_{m}$ and g$_{d}$ at 1 K and 4 K are compatible within the precision measurement as well as the gain A$_{V}$.
-This stability of HEMT characteristics and performance at 1 K and 4 K are observed for all HEMT geometries.
+This stability of HEMTs characteristics and performance at 1 K and 4 K are observed for all HEMTs geometries.

-Even if the power dissipation has to be limited to match the dilution fridge performance, a reasonable gain must be achieved to mitigate the contraints on 300K electronics.
-With V$_{ds}$ = 100mV the saturation is well established for all V$_{gs}$.
+HEMT gain and power dissipation rise at large current, but there is an upper limit given by the power handling capability of the refrigerator, a balance has to be found as a reasonable gain must be achieved to mitigate the contraints on 300K electronics.

+A good compromise is found with V$_{ds}$ = 100mV the saturation is well established for all V$_{gs}$.
 At I$_{ds}$ = 0.15mA we have a low dissipation of 15 $\mu$W, a transconductance of 10 mS, an output conductance of 0.2 mS and a voltage gain of 8 (which corresponds to an intrinsic gain g$_{m}$/g$_{d}$ of $\sim$ 50).
 This working point will be used as a benchmark in the following.